Registration is now open for the ASIS National Capital Chapter’s Annual CPP Review. Register today!

 ASIS encourages candidates for board certification to use a combination of resources in preparation for exams, as certification is based on a mastery of the body of knowledge.
 Classroom and online reviews are two methods of preparation available for certification candidates.
 A review is an essential part of your exam preparation plan.

-Loye Manning, CPP, PSP, NCC Chair, on the benefits of ASIS Certifications
+Loye Manning, CPP, PSP on the benefits of ASIS Certifications